eedugon/eck-logs-and-metrics/docs/namespaced_logs_kubernetes_data_streams.md

 - Monitoring disabled (feel free to enable it following the other docs of this project)

 - Logs collection of this pod disabled with the pod level annotation `co.elastic.logs/enabled: "false"` (I usually avoid self collecting logs in a log collector)

+### Other options & suggestions:
+(work in progress)

+- Keep default filebeat config and with an [Elasticsearch pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html) put the documents in the final places (index / alias / data stream).
+This option gives more flexibility in case we want to split just part of the data and not all.